Fitbit Inspire 3 vs Inspire 2: is it worth upgrading to the latest model?

 - More expensive than Inspire 2 for minor upgrades

 The Fitbit Inspire 2 is a back-to-basics fitness tracker for those put off by the smartwatch features of the Charge lineup.
 Track your sleep, steps, and workouts and keep tabs on your heart.
-There's not a lot between the two models, except the Inspire 2 is often cheaper.
+There's not a lot between the two models, except the Inspire 2 is often discounted.

 For